 Ibrahim Mahama Makes History As First African to Top Annual Art Power List

-• Ibrahim Mahama climbed from 14th place in 2024 to number one on ArtReview’s Power 100 list in 2025
+• He climbed from 14th place on ArtReview’s Power 100 list in 2024 to the number spot on the ranking in 2025

-• Globally, he is renowned for his monumental installations crafted from repurposed jute sacks and industrial materials
+• Mahama is renowned for his major installations crafted from repurposed jute sacks and industrial materials

-Ghanaian artist and a PhD student in Painting and Sculpture at Kwame Nkrumah University of Science and Technology (KNUST), Ibrahim Mahama, has made history as the first African to claim the number one spot on ArtReview’s Power 100 list.
+Renowned Ghanaian artist, Ibrahim Mahama, has made history as the first African to claim the number one spot on ArtReview’s Power 100 list.

 Ibrahim Mahama, Artist, Ghanaian contemporary Artist, Culture, ArtReview’s annual power list, Education, Visual Artist, School, KNUST

-Celebrated Ghanaian Artist, Ibrahim Mahama, makes history as the first African to top ArtReview’s annual power list.
+Celebrated Ghanaian artist, Ibrahim Mahama, makes history as the first African to top ArtReview’s 2025 Power 100 list.
 Image credit: Ibrahim Mahama/Facebook

 Source: Facebook